 Interiors are whitewashed to maximise the feeling of space and reclaimed floorboards sourced from a Victorian school in Portsmouth are laid throughout the floating home.
 It has a number of portholes and windows but the rooftop deck – built using timber from a defunct Liverpool water tower – is the best place to drink in those water views.

 Quai de Conti barge in front of the Louvre, Paris

 4 bedrooms; €1.2m via Espaces Atypiques

-Located just over the river from Paris’ Jardin des Tuileries, this 39-metre-long barge is spacious enough to include two separate apartments.
+Located just over the river from Paris’ Jardin des Tuileries, this 39-metre-long barge is so big it has been divided into two independent living spaces.
 There are views to the Louvre and across the Seine from its portholes, and plenty of space to sit and enjoy them from the boat’s main living space.
-According to the agent, the two flats can be easily combined, giving the boat four bedrooms in total, as well as an upstairs study – reached by a curving metal staircase.
-Views of the city lights can be enjoyed in the evenings from the barge’s terrace.

 Jantje in Holmen, Copenhagen

 1 bedroom; 4.75m DKK via Adam Schnack